 Massachusetts OUI Penalties – First Offense

-Your options at this point are to try to fight the OUI charges, and beat the case, or work out a deal.
+In any case, your options at this point are to try to fight the OUI charges, and beat the case, or work out a deal.

 Fighting the charges is a good option in many cases (especially on a second or greater offense).

 For a first offense OUI, most judges and prosecutors will agree to a plea of Continuance Without Finding (CWOF).
 This means you won’t have to be technically guilty of a crime, although the finding stays on your record.
 You will face the following penalties:

-- 1 year probation
+- 1-year probation

 - License suspension for 45-90 days

-- 16 week mandatory drug & alcohol education program
+- 16-week mandatory drug & alcohol education program

 Massachusetts also has a provision for a hardship license, allowing you to get to and from work when your license has been otherwise suspended (if you qualify).
-The availabilty of a hardship license, to get you back on the road within a week of your court date, is the key reason most people decide to work out a deal.
+The availability of a hardship license, to get you back on the road within a week of your court date, is the key reason most people decide to work out a deal.

 Fighting a case at trial certainly has advantages, especially if you have a very winnable case.
 But the unfortunate fact is that you can’t get a hardship license before your case is resolved, so you will likely be without a driver’s license for 6 months or more.
 For people who simply can’t survive without the ability to drive for that long, a first offense OUI plea makes sense for them.